Fields of the Nephilim: Departure of McCoy and hiatus (1991–1998)

-Reunion and new album (1998–2002)
+Reunion and Fallen (1998–2002)

 On 15 August 1998, McCoy and original bassist Tony Pettitt held a press conference at the Zillo Festival in Germany, announcing their future plans to collaborate under two separate monikers, Fields of the Nephilim (along with the Wright brothers) and The Nefilim (an altered spelling of McCoy's solo project).

 According to different original band members, the band was rehearsing and writing the next Fields of the Nephilim album (with the exception of Yates).
-However, the awaited reunion of the original band line-up never happened.
+However, the anticipated reunion of the original band line-up never happened.

-In May 2000, McCoy released "One More Nightmare (Trees Come Down)", the first Fields of the Nephilim single with their new label, Jungle Records.
+In May 2000, McCoy and Pettitt released "One More Nightmare (Trees Come Down)," the first Fields of the Nephilim single with their new (and original) label, Jungle Records.
 It contained newly worked versions of "Trees Come Down" and "Darkcell," both originally released on the Burning the Fields EP in 1984.
-Between June and August 2000, the band made four live appearances at European festivals; Woodstage, Eurorock, Roskilde and M'era Luna music festivals.
+Between June and August 2000, the band made four live appearances at European festivals: Woodstage, Eurorock, Roskilde, and M'era Luna music festivals.

-In 2002, Jungle Records and Metropolis Records released the first Fields of the Nephilim studio album since Elizium, entitled Fallen.
-The release was not authorised by the band, and consists of unfinished recordings from 1997–2001, the 2000 reworkings of "Trees Come Down" and "Darkcell", and a previously unreleased demo by The Nefilim.
-The release was disowned by the band for many years, and only one song from it, "From The Fire," has been performed live.
+In 2002, Jungle Records (and licensees including Metropolis Records in the US and SPV in Germany) released the album Fallen.
+The release was claimed to be unauthorized by the band and consists of recordings from 1997–2001, the 2000 reworkings of "Trees Come Down" and "Darkcell," and a previously unreleased demo by The Nefilim.
+The release has been disowned by the band, and only one song from it, "From The Fire," has been performed live.